 Contact Narelle Coetzee

 Graduating with a BNurs(hons) in 2000, Narelle moved from Canberra to work in Orange Base Hospital, primarily on the male surgical ward.
 In 2003 she moved to Sydney to study midwifery and worked at Nepean Hospital.
 Once graduating with her GradDip of Midwifery, she continued at Nepean Hospital in the postnatal ward part-time, and commenced her studies at Southern Cross College, completing a MDiv in 2009.
 During this time Narelle started to tutor and lecture in Old Testament studies.
 In 2010, she enrolled in a PhD through University of Birmingham, UK, graduating in December 2016.
 Currently Narelle is an Lecturer in Old Testament studies.
 She was the Director of Academic Administration 2015-2018.
-On returning from maternity leave (Jan 2019), she is now working as the Students Project Officer.
+On returning from maternity leave (Jan 2019), she is now working as the Director of Learning and Teaching.
 She is also active in her local church, Rivers Edge Church, a church plant in the Newington area, where her faith can be outworked in the community.

 PhD (University of Birmingham)

 Dissertation Title Wild God in the Wilderness: Why does Yahweh choose to appear in the wilderness in the Book of Exodus?
 2016

 Grad Dip Midwifery (with Distinction) (University of Western Sydney) 2004

 Certificate IV TAE (ProSkills) 2009